 The ongoing financial crisis and present high yields on Irish bonds have curtailed the State’s ability to borrow and forced it ‘cap in hand’ to the EU and IMF for support.
 The argument put forward by the government is that this external aid is needed to pay for key public services for Irish citizens and to provide a functioning banking system that will support economic activity.

-A package in the region of €85bn is to be assembled with a view to helping the country structure its finances.
-Of this, €35bn will be used to support the banking system, with €10bn earmarked for the immediate recapitalization of AIB in order to bring the bank up to regulatory capital levels, and €25bn to be made available on a contingency basis.
+A package in the region of €85bn is to be assembled to help the country structure its finances.
+Of this, €35bn will be used to support the banking system, with €10bn earmarked for the immediate recapitalization of AIB to bring the bank up to regulatory capital levels, and €25bn to be made available on a contingency basis.

-In a prime example of how to ‘borrow from Peter to pay Paul’ the Irish Government has agreed to make a contribution to the €85bn facility with an injection of some €17.5bn from the NPRF.
+In a prime example of how to ‘borrow from Peter to pay Paul’, the Irish Government has agreed to contribute to the €85bn facility with an injection of some €17.5bn from the NPRF.
 As a result, the extent of the external assistance required will be reduced to €67.5bn.

-The €17.5bn funding has been secured by the government through the introduction of a new piece of legislation called the ‘Credit Institutions (Stabilization) Bill’, which also permits the restructuring of AIB as a non-listed financial institution using cash from the pension reserve
+The government has secured the €17.5bn funding by introducing a new piece of legislation called the ‘Credit Institutions (Stabilization) Bill’, which also permits the restructuring of AIB as a non-listed financial institution using cash from the pension reserve.

 Investment Policy of the NPRF

-A pension fund has to be adaptable and flexible so that it can react to conditions on the ground.
+A pension fund has to be adaptable and flexible to react to conditions on the ground.
 In the light of the current economic and political climate, the task for the NPRF is to position the reserve fund assets in such a way that it serves the interests of all stakeholders.

-In addition to its obligations to Irish banks under the ‘Credit Institutions Bill’, the NPRF is being allowed to invest in domestic sovereign debt.
-Up until now the majority of Irish bonds have been held by overseas investors, which therein results in an outflow of money from the State in the form of annual coupon payments.
+In addition to its obligations to Irish banks under the ‘Credit Institutions Bill’, the NPRF can invest in domestic sovereign debt.
+Up until now, the majority of Irish bonds have been held by overseas investors, which results in an outflow of money from the State in the form of annual coupon payments.
 This new investment policy would assist the Irish Exchequer in bringing these assets back home and investing them in the local economy.

 The government has also decided to take the opportunity to shore up the country’s poor infrastructure by directing the NPRF to invest in this particular asset class.
-Investment in infrastructure is an attractive proposition for pension funds as it provides a good hedge for inflation, and can generate stable and long term income.
-It may also be used to promote projects that spur job creation, and invest in renewable energies such as the development of water and waste management systems.
+Investment in infrastructure is an attractive proposition for pension funds as it provides a good hedge for inflation and can generate stable and long-term income.
+It may also promote projects that spur job creation and invest in renewable energies, such as the development of water and waste management systems.

-Sooner or later the crisis-haunted financial merry-go-round will come to a halt.
-There are however only a limited number or rides available on the carousel.
+Sooner or later, the crisis-haunted financial merry-go-round will come to a halt.
+There are, however, only a limited number of rides available on the carousel.
 When the music stops…..it may be the pensioners who are left standing.